ungkarnj/ungkarnj.github.io/index.md

 My research interests are in the use of light scattering techniques to investigate microrhological responses of fluids and to retreive size distribution of colloidal micro-nanoparticles.
 Study of microrheology benefits for manufacturing and lifesciences research producing precisely defined materials of interest.
 Whereas, micro-nano particle sizing to create a tools aiming at detection of protein aggregation and antigen-antiboy interactions.
 Application spans from biological researches to clinical practices.

+## Research
+### A portable microrheology device
+We created a tool for characterising microrheological responses for biological fluids such as Human whole blood, Human blood plasma, Bovine serum albumin, Human saliva and so on.

+### Particle sizing
+We developed an alorithm to recover micro-nano particle size distribution of colloidal particles.

 ```markdown
 **A portable microrheology device**